Find Cheap Auto Insurance Quotes in Your Area

 You should only consider not going with FPB if your health insurance plan covers you completely in a car accident.
 In this case, your injuries can be taken care of regardless of who is at fault.
 You should call your health provider if you are not sure if you are covered in car accidents.

-Even if you do have health insurance however, you should still consider adding a small amount of first party benefits.
-The reason is that FPB in Pennsylvania is deductible-free.
-Most health plans on the other hand come with a deductible, which can be several hundred dollars.
+Even if you do have health insurance, however, you should still consider adding a small amount of first party benefits because, in Pennsylvania, FPB is deductible-free.
+Most health plans, on the other hand, come with a deductible, which can be several hundred dollars.
 If your injuries from the car accident aren't serious, perhaps just $2,000 worth of ambulatory expenses, it would be cheaper to use your FPB since you don't have a deductible.
-Going with your health policy may force you to pay a $500 deductible.
+Using your health policy may cost a $500 deductible.
 So while over the five years you may have saved $500 from your FPB premium, you will have just spent $500 on your health insurance deductible.

-What is covered by PIP/FPB?
-Pennsylvania FPB covers drivers for medical costs, lost wages, funeral costs, and accidental death in the event of an car collision, regardless of who caused it.
+What is Covered by PIP/FPB?
+Pennsylvania FPB covers drivers for medical costs, lost wages, funeral costs and accidental death in the event of a car collision, regardless of who caused it.
 The coverage also extends to all members of your household and policy.
 Pennsylvania is different from other states because you need to purchase the four parts of the coverage separately.